-- "Find a Recycling Location" tool (a searchable map displaying collection site locations See (Appendix 2) - Collection site hours of operations. - Accepted and not accepted products. - Consumer videos showing the product management approach for lights. - Program member support section with news and updates. - Other information (e.g., a description of the Program, annual reports).
+- "Find a Recycling Location" tool (a searchable map displaying collection site locations See (Appendix 2) - Collection site hours of operation. - Accepted and not accepted products. - Consumer videos showing the product management approach for lights. - Program member support section with news and updates. - Other information (e.g., a description of the Program, annual reports).

-In 2023, productcare.org received an estimated 547,411 sessions of which 2,167 were from PEI.
+In 2024, productcare.org received an estimated 1,736 sessions from PEI, 821 of which accessed the recycling locator.

 6.2.
-Program Hotline
+PROGRAM HOTLINE